aave/aave-ui/CONTRIBUTING.md

 REACT_APP_ENABLE_CACHING_BACKEND - enable [aave-caching-server](https://github.com/aave/aave-ui-caching-server) support, default value: false
 REACT_APP_RATES_HISTORY_ENDPOINT - enable rates history endpoint support, optional

-REACT_APP_PERMISSIONS_API - enable a permissions api with any type of validations on actions, optional

-REACT_APP_PERMISSIONS_API - enable a permissions api with any type of validations on actions, optional

 ### Fiat onboard
 This interface includes libraries to connect with fiat on-ramp services.
 They are disabled by default and it is the sole responsibility of the users running the interface to provide credentials in order the run them.